 The most consistent finding we have in the self-esteem literature is that the vast majority of programs and products marketed to boost self-esteem simply don’t work.
 However, the news is not all bad because some of the products do.
 Numerous peer-reviewed scientific studies have demonstrated that it is possible to enhance our self-esteem and there are numerous books and products that utilize these findings to create effective programs for doing so.
 However, positive affirmations products, subliminal tapes, and many of the ‘workshops’ are not among them.

 In order to build our self-esteem we have to do two things: 1.
-Minimize the self-critical and self-punitive voices in our heads.
+Minimize the self-critical and self-punitive self-talk that so many of us have in our heads.
 2. Identify valuable aspects of our characters and personalities—personal qualities within ourselves that we already possess—and affirm them.
 In other words, self-esteem programs can only work if they are individualized for us, and therefore, individualized by us.

 Cookie cutter mass market products that are good for everyone are in essence, good for no one because they cannot address our uniqueness as individuals.
 For example, one person might need to learn how to value their creativity and artistic talents, while another, their business acumen and mind for numbers.
 One person might need to learn to appreciate their supportive and loving nature, and another, their independence.

 Building self-esteem is a form of cognitive retraining.
 It requires discipline and effort.
-Effective self-esteem products implement this individual approach by requiring the user to complete writing assignments and essays in which they self-reflect upon their qualities and experiences, and express why they value them, or write about how they can see themselves and their experiences in a more compassionate light.
+First we have to cut out the damaging impact of negative self-talk.
+Second, effective self-esteem products implement an individualized approach by requiring the user to complete writing assignments and essays in which they self-reflect upon their qualities and experiences, and express why they value them, or write about how they can see themselves and their experiences in a more compassionate light.